ffloyd/flows/docs/result_objects/basic_usage.md

 Flows::Result::Err.new({ msg: 'error' }, meta: { time: 123 })
 ```

-More convinient and short way is to use helpers:
+More convenient and short way is to use helpers:

 ```ruby
 include Flows::Result::Helpers